Avinash Chandra

 Avinash Chandra (28 August 1931 – 15 September 1991) was an Indian painter, who lived and worked in the United Kingdom.

+Early life and education

-He was born on 28 August 1931 in Shimla, India, and was brought up there and in Delhi.
+Avinash Chandra was born on 28 August 1931 in Shimla, India, and was brought up there and in Delhi.
 His father was the manager of the Cecil hotel in Delhi.
-He attended, and later taught at, Delhi Polytechnic.
+His family wanted him to study engineering and for the first six months after enrolling at Delhi Polytechnic Art School, his family did not know he was studying art.

+Chandra graduated in 1951 with a first class degree in Fine Art and joined the faculty staff.
 His students include Paramjit Singh, Arpita Singh and Gopi Gajwani.
 His 1955 "Snow in Pahalgam" sold for INR 4,375,000.

-He moved, with his wife, to Golders Green, London, in 1956.
+He moved to Golders Green, London, in 1956, with his first wife, artist Prem Lata Chandra who had been awarded a scholarship to study at the Central School of Art.